rmarshasatx/NfWebCrypto/README.md

 How to run Unit Tests
 ---------------------

-1. Host (repo)/web on your web server.

-2. Run chrome with the plugin installed using the command line.
+1. Run Chrome with the plugin installed using the --register-pepper-plugins command line.
 See (repo)/misc/start.sh for an example.
 Once chrome is running, make sure the plugin is loaded in chrome://plugins.

-3. Point chrome at test_qa.html on your web server.
+2. Point Chrome at http://netflix.github.io/nfwebcrypto/web/test_qa.html.
 The tests will run automatically.

 Sample Code